FA1L3N/gaming-set-up/README.md

-# gaming-set-up
+# gaming-set-up for beginners
-On a budget gaming setups
+On a budget, gaming setups